 Special features include an extensive petroglyph site, created by the Western Anasazi, Great Basin, and Lower Colorado River natives at the base of dark red colored cliffs.
 The site contains at least one winter solstice alignment that can be viewed at sunrise on December 21 when the rising sun shoots through a crevice in the rocks and crosses a circular glyph.

 Permits, Fees, Limitations

 Permits and fees are not required.
 Water is not available at the site.

-A four-wheel-drive vehicle is not needed to access the site.
+A four-wheel-drive vehicle is not needed, although a high-clearance vehicle is recommended.
+Site can be accessible by wheelchair although on steep, gravel trail. to access the site.
 The site can be accessed year-round except after heavy rains.